iBiology/iTOL/README.rst

     optional arguments:
       -h, --help          show this help message and exit -i uploadID         Your upload ID (ID for batch uploading).
-      -n treeName         The name you assign to the tree.
+      -n treeName         The name you assigned to the tree.
-      -p projectName      Project name, required if uploadID is set.
+      -p projectName      Project name, required if uploadID is assigned.
       -d treeDescription  Description of your tree.
       -f F                Output file format, default: pdf.
-Graphical formats: svg, eps, pdf and png.
+Graphical formats: svg, eps, pdf and png; text formats: newick, nexus and phyloxml
       -o O                Path of the output file.
       -a                  Force zip all text files along with the tree file.